Salesforce SOQL from SQL Server

 To get started:

-If you have the 64-bit version of SQL Server, you need to run 64-bit version of ODBC Administrator (which you use to create a data source).
+If you have the 64-bit version of SQL Server, you need to run 64-bit version of ODBC Data Source Administrator (which you use to create a data source).
 To do this, open Administrative Tools in Control Panel, and then open Data Sources ODBC.
-On Windows Server 2003 and earlier, the Control Panel applet that launches ODBC Administrator is labelled Data Sources.
-On Windows 8 and later, the Control Panel applet is labelled ODBC Data Sources (64-bit).)
+On Windows Server 2003 and earlier, the Control Panel applet that launches ODBC Data Source Administrator is labelled Data Sources.
+On Windows 8 and later, the Control Panel applet is labelled ODBC Data Sources (64-bit).

-If you have the 32-bit version of SQL Server, you need to run 32-bit version of ODBC Administrator.
-To do this, in the Windows Run dialog box, type:
+If you have the 32-bit version of SQL Server, you need to run 32-bit version of ODBC Data Source Administrator.
+To do this, in the Windows Run dialog box, enter:

 %windir%\syswow64\odbcad32.exe

-To create a Salesforce.com ODBC Driver data source:
+To create a Salesforce ODBC driver data source:

-1. In the ODBC Administrator, choose the System DSN tab, and then choose Add.
+1. In the ODBC Data Source Administrator, choose the System DSN tab, and then choose Add.

 Setting Value